 Why TNC Selected This Site

-The Conservancy's initial objective for the McCloud River Preserve was to protect native fish and the watershed in which they occurred.
+The Nature Conservancy's initial objective for the McCloud River Preserve was to protect native fish and the watershed in which they occurred.
 An extensive biological study indicated that a portion of the preserve could be opened to carefully managed public use, including catch-and-release fishing.
 Three miles of the river were opened to the public in 1976; the remainder of the preserve is closed to fishing by State Regulation.

 What TNC Has Done/Is Doing

-Concerned about the effects of logging and road-building along some of the McCloud's tributaries, the Conservancy has monitored the river's water quality by recording water temperature, suspended and settled sediments, pH, conductivity, dissolved oxygen, and turbidity.
+Concerned about the effects of logging and road-building along some of the McCloud's tributaries, The Nature Conservancy has monitored the river's water quality by recording water temperature, suspended and settled sediments, pH, conductivity, dissolved oxygen, and turbidity.
 Staff ecologists also collect and identify aquatic insects, which provide food for many fish and other animals and are themselves a good indicator of water quality.
 The data helps inform decisions about the management and stewardship of the natural resources of the McCloud watershed.

 Kerry Landreth Reed